Understanding AI Reasoning: Types, Importance, and Applications

 Safety and Fairness Evaluations

-- Before being released, the o1 models went through extensive safety evaluations, including external red teaming and fairness assessments.
-These evaluations ensure the models meet high safety and alignment standards, reducing the risk of biased or unethical outputs.
+- Underwent extensive safety evaluations, including external red teaming and fairness assessments, ensuring high safety/alignment standards and reducing biased or unethical outputs.

 Source: Scale AI Blog